 Say you have your driver’s license, but you aren’t exactly a regular driver.
 You don’t own your own car, or the vehicle you do own has been in storage for a while.
 Regardless, there might be some days where you have to get behind the wheel and drive.
 In these situations, you might end up borrowing a family member’s car or renting from a car rental service.
 If so, what should you do about car insurance?

-While there aren’t one-day car insurance policies that cover you for just a day of driving, you have some options.
+Whether you’re a young driver interested in a temporary policy for your new car, or a more infrequent motorist simply seeking a day of temporary auto insurance for borrowing a friend’s wheels, comparing quotes and coverage options for one day auto insurance is a priority for you.
+While insurers don’t typically offer one-day car insurance policies that cover you for just a day of driving, you have some options.
 From rental car insurance to short-term insurance policies, there are ways to be covered for only a day or two.

 To ensure you’re getting the best auto insurance policy at the best price, it’s a good idea to compare some car insurance quotes.
 Luckily there’s Insurify, your #1 resource for all your quote comparison needs.
 With Insurify, it’s easy to compare 10+ free quotes at a time and find cheap car insurance in a matter of minutes.

 Car Insurance for One Day

 If you’re looking for a temporary car insurance policy that covers you for one day, you’re unfortunately out of luck.
 Most insurance providers offer traditional policies that last for six to 12 months at a minimum, which makes it a bit harder to get temporary insurance.
 Luckily, you can find some policies that are short term, lasting just a few months.
 GEICO is just one insurance company that offers auto insurance quotes for short-term auto insurance and temporary coverage.